jdpaquette/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+--Responsive websites respond (change) based on the browsers size at every point.
+--adaptive changes at specific given points

 2. Describe what it means to be mobile first vs desktop first.

+--mobile first means designing your website to be displayed on a mobile device before anything else. as compared to making it look good on the desktop size first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+--this font-size parameter creates a standard dimension for the font-size based on the users browser.
+This assists with accessibility issues by using rem's (now a percentage of the base font size) to modify all fonts on the page regardless of any browser CSS standards.

 4. How would you describe preprocessing to someone new to CSS?

+--preprocessing is a "process" / program that lets you generate vanilla CSS using unique syntax.
+It allows you to use variables and mixins to write / change CSS while keeping the CSS file needed to be read by browsers in its basic state.
+This saves time and keeps the coding/styling cleaner.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+--my favorite part about using preprocessing is the ability to use the mixins and variables | especially parametric mixins to style the website.
+The part I like the least is the fact the we open so many other files to complete it.
+While cleaner and more readable, it sometimes slowed me down looking for the right file to edit or code into.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.